amakurin/CarND-MPC-Project/README.md

 ```
 on laptop 2.5GHZ Core i7, 16GB DDR3.

-Default parameters not so agressive to let controller drive safely on modest machines.
+Default parameters are not so agressive to let controller drive safely on modest machines.

 ---